hellmarbecker/blog/_drafts/descriptive-statistics-in-apache-druid-with-datasketches.markdown

 Quantiles are handy when trying to describe properties of distributions that are skewed or have outliers.
 This is something we are going to look at today.

+## Generating Data

 First, let's generate some data.
-I am logging down the incomes of a fictional population that is split iinto four segments:
+I am logging down the incomes of a fictional population that is split into four segments:
--
+- **Segment A**'s income is normal distributed (bell curve) with the peak at 10,000 and a standard deviation of 2,000.
+- **Segment B** has a normal distribution too, but wider with a standard deviation of 10,000, so we can compare it to Segment C.
+- **Segment C**'s income follows an exponential distribution with a mean of 10,000 (and a standard deviation of 10,000, that's how the exponential distribution works.)
+- **Segment D** has a bimodal distribution, with the majority of members making around 10,000, and a small group that peaks around 50,000.
+This is modeled as the weighted sum of two bell curves.

+Here's the code for it:

 ```python
 import time